rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 12. **Default Link** determines which link field the widget will default to when locating a link for the tab.

-13. **Default Article Text** allows you to set default post text for all tab in the module.
+13. **Default Article Text** allows you to set default post text for all features in the widget.
 If this is not changed from its default, then the post's introductory text is used.
+You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all.

 [tabs]: assets/tabs.png
 [tabs_link]: tabs_mode.md